Epic Mexico, Belize & Guatemala

 • Soak up extended time in the paradise of Caye Caulker and unique Antigua, offering the perfect opportunity for some laidback island vibes and buzzing city life.
 Swim among tropical fish and then hit the salsa lessons.

 • This trip includes time spent travelling in a private vehicle and public bus with your group, including an overnight bus journey.
 Space can be tight, but it’s all part of the adventure and is a great way to get to know your fellow travellers.
 Please read the itinerary carefully for travel time estimates.
 You’ll be crossing the borders between three countries on this trip.
 While it's usually straightforward, you may need to be patient.
 Make sure you’ve got your best car game ready if there are any delays!
 Central America can get really hot and humid.
 Carry plenty of water as hydration is key, especially when walking a lot.
+This trip visits places that are at high altitude, and as a result some people can suffer from altitude sickness, regardless of age or physical health.
+Please see the Medical and health information section of the Essential Trip Information for more detail.

 Departing